25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 With down-selling, you should match the customer’s budget and recommend another item that’s cheaper and has similar features to the original item.
 For example, if a customer can’t afford a premium mobile phone, you can recommend last year’s model.

-While this method won’t increase your average order value, it will still increase your revenue, because you’ll be offering a cheaper option to visitors who probably won’t otherwise make a purchase.
+While this method won’t increase the order value, it will still increase your revenue, because you’ll be offering a cheaper option to visitors who probably won’t otherwise make a purchase.

 Image of different mobile phone combinations that show upsell, cross-sell, and down-sell sales techniques